-Eosinophilic gastroenteritis (EGE) is an uncommon gastrointestinal disease affecting both children and adults.
-Eosinophilic gastroenteritis is characterized by the following:
+Eosinophilic gastroenteritis (EGE) is an uncommon inflammatory gastrointestinal (GI) disease affecting both children and adults.
+This condition is characterized by the following:

-Eosinophilic infiltration in one or more areas of the GI tract, defined as 20 or more eosinophils per high-power field
+Eosinophilic infiltration in one or more areas of the GI tract, mainly the stomach and duodenum and, in some cases, the esophagus and colon, defined as 20 or more eosinophils per high-power field (HPF)

 The absence of an identified cause of eosinophilia